ddemiral/ddemiral/README.md

 ## Hi there 👋

 **Daily ToDo:**
+- "I'm a machine that turns coffee into code"
-- [ ] Hate on the Java Garbage Collector
+- All my homies hate the Java Garbage Collector
-- [ ] Commit war crimes with reflection
+- Commit war crimes with reflection
+- "If it works, it works"
+- Jetbrains 🔛🔝
+- Imagine using Linux